solita/solita.github.com/_posts/2018-08-15-easy-test-deployments-round-two.md

 - CI
 - AWS
 - cloud
-- slackl
+- slack
 - CircleCI
+- GitHub API
 ---

-Having a simple way for creating and launching test instances from feature branches can be a real timesaver for developers and testers.
+Having a simple way for creating and launching test instances for feature branches can be a real timesaver for developers and testers.
+A test instance in our case is an isolated bare-bones Linux virtual machine containing only the necessary dependencies, services and data required to run your built application.
+The instance just receives build artifacts and test data related to the feature branch and starts the app automatically.

 In our [NAPOTE](https://github.com/finnishtransportagency/mmtis-national-access-point) project we can launch isolated test instances from GitHub pull requests by using custom Slack commands and GitHub API.
+Running instances are also automatically terminated at the end of each day, so no manual work other than starting a new instance is required.
+Furthermore, money is saved because there will be no idle instances running 24/7.

 ![Slack deployment in action](/img/easy-test-deployments-round-two/napote-slack-deploy.gif)